 Specify which image (if you have multiple open images) will be the run-time image.
+The acts is the Offect from Tap Image Window have

 The entry in the Offset from Top Image Window box defaults to 0.
 If you have only one image open, click on OK.